geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

  </view>

 .. _creating-custom-editor-thesaurusList:

 Customizing thesaurus
 ~~~~~~~~~~~~~~~~~~~~~

 To configure the type of transformations
-or the number of keyword allowed or if the widget
+or the number of keyword allowed, or if the widget
-has to be displayed in a fieldset or as simple field for e
+has to be displayed in a fieldset or as simple field for a
 thesaurus define a specific configuration:

 eg. only 2 INSPIRE themes.